uhop/grunt-tight-sprite/README.md

 ## Release History

+0.1.2 -- added support for skipping path from CSS class names.

 0.1.1 -- added support for file extensions.

-0.1.0 -- the initial release
+0.1.0 -- the initial release.